mbhall88/ssubmit/README.md

   -T, --test-only
           Return an estimate of when the job would be scheduled to run given the current queue.
 No job is actually submitted. [sbatch --test-only]

+  -i, --interactive
+          Request an interactive job session instead of a batch job

+          This will use `salloc` instead of `sbatch` and automatically start an interactive shell.
+          The command argument becomes optional and defaults to the user's shell.

+      --shell <SHELL>
+          Shell to use for interactive sessions

+          Only used when --interactive is specified.
+Defaults to the user's login shell.

+          [default: auto-detected]

   -h, --help
           Print help (see a summary with '-h')